Screening for people at high risk of bowel cancer

 Who is screened for bowel cancer

 The UK has a bowel cancer screening programme.
 The test checks for hidden blood in your poo (stool or faeces).
 This is called a faecal occult blood test (FOB test).
-People registered with a GP have a test every 2 years, generally between 60 and 75 years old.
-The screening age range varies slightly between England, Scotland, Wales and Northern Ireland.
+People registered with a GP have a test every 2 years, between 60 and 74 years old.
 In Scotland, screening starts at 50.

 People in high risk groups for bowel cancer may have screening on the NHS at a younger age.
 This usually means having an examination of the whole of the inside of your bowel using a thin, flexible tube with a light and camera at the end.
 You can have early screening if you have

 - An inherited condition called familial adenomatous polyposis (FAP) – also called familial multiple polyposis

 - An inherited condition called hereditary non polyposis colorectal cancer (HNPCC) – also called Lynch syndrome

 - Several relatives on one side of the family diagnosed with bowel cancer, or relatives diagnosed at a particularly young age (a strong family history)

 - Ulcerative colitis or Crohn’s disease